core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 Introduction
 ============

-Modern audio / video conferncing systems often "switch" video streams, and sometimes audio streams, insteald of mixing them.
-Assuming 10 participants on a confenrce call, all participants send vidoe from their camera to the a centralized siwtch.
+Modern audio / video conferencing systems often "switch" video streams, and sometimes audio streams, instead of mixing them.
+Assuming 10 participants on a conference call, all participants send video from their camera to the a centralized switch.
 The switch picks the active speaker and sends that video to all other endpoints.
-If the endpoints also wish to display a thumbnail sized video of all the participants, that is also sent as sperate video streams that are rendered seperattly by each endpoint.
+If the endpoints also wish to display a thumbnail sized video of all the participants, that is also sent as sperate video streams that are rendered separately by each endpoint.

-Systems such as this are typically decomposed into a controller that deals with the singalling and keeps track of who is in the conferce and one or more media switches that receive and transmit the audio and video to all the partipants using SRTP.
-It does not matter where the controller is located but it is desirable to use a media switch that is as close to the particpants as possible to reduce latency of the media as well as locted in a location with suffeicent bandwidth.
-This results in situtaitons where it is nice to be able to locat the media switch in a data cetner that is nor particularly trusted, or to be able to pay for use of media switches operatored by other parties.
+Systems such as this are typically decomposed into a controller that deals with the signaling and keeps track of who is in the conference and one or more media switches that receive and transmit the audio and video to all the partipants using SRTP.
+It does not matter where the controller is located but it is desirable to use a media switch that is as close to the participants as possible to reduce latency of the media as well as located in a location with sufficient bandwidth.
+This results in situations where it is nice to be able to locate the media switch in a data center that is nor particularly trusted, or to be able to pay for use of media switches operated by other parties.

-This draft outlines the requirements for enabling media swtiches to preform the fucitons they need without having to acquire or use the  media keys needed to decrypt the media they are switching.
-This enables deployments where the privacy of the media is guranteed even when a different service is being used for the actual media switching.
+This draft outlines the requirements for enabling media switches to preform the functions they need without having to acquire or use the  media keys needed to decrypt the media they are switching.
+This enables deployments where the privacy of the media is guaranteed even when a different service is being used for the actual media switching.